A Langley BMX champion competed in the Olympics with a broken foot – and didn’t know it - BC Local News

 READ ALSO: VIDEO: Langley BMX Olympian Drew Mechielsen gets a big welcome home

-Still unaware she had a fracture, Mechielsen returned home to a hero’s welcome at the Langley BMX track on Sunday, Aug.
+Still unaware she had a fracture, Mechielsen returned home to a celebration at the Langley BMX track on Sunday, Aug.
 1, where she took a victory lap around the track.

 Mechielsen who started riding on the Langley track at the age of three, regularly returns, referring to it as her “home track.”